Quantum Super-Resolution with Balanced Homodyne Detection in Low-Earth-Orbit: Abstract

 \section{Abstract}

 Quantum super-resolution involves resolving two sources below the Rayleigh limit using quantum optics.
 Such a technique would allow high-precision inter-satellite positioning and tracking on communication and navigation constellations.
 Due to the size, weight and power constraints typical of low-earth-orbit (LEO) satellites, a simple solution is often preferred.
 Here, we show that a balanced homodyne detection (BHD) setup using a shaped single-mode local oscillator can achieve super-resolution despite typical photonic losses.
 We further analyze the impact of a fluctuating and fixed centroid misalignment due to satellite pointing issues, and find that fixed misalignment is comparatively more detrimental to the performance of a BHD setup.
 Thus, our study provides a practical assessment of BHD to achieve super-resolution on a modern LEO satellite platform.
+Finally, we discuss how our analysis can be extended to stellar sources for astronomical applications.